PedroHenriques/javascript_fe_template/README.md

 **flags:**
 - `-u` | `--update`: Update all outdated dependencies.
 You will be prompted for each one for confirmation before updating
 - `-y`: Update all dependencies without prompting
+- `--docker` Run the script inside a Docker container

 If the update flag is not provided, the script will print the report with all the dependencies that are outdated, but will not update any of them.